andreasKroepelin/polylux/book/src/themes.md

 Also, the `"default"` variant displays all the content blocks provided to `#slide` while the `"australia"` variant errors if more or less than one such block is given.

+The `"title slide"` variant uses neither the `slide-info` nor the `bodies`.
+That is a usual behaviour, as title slides normally only depend on the general information like author, presentation title, etc.

 And that's it already!
 Have fun creating your own theme and maybe consider opening a pull request